Endemic is one of the newest Galapagos Catamarans

 Day 8 (Sunday) - MOSQUERA & BALTRA

-AM: North Seymour Island PM: Baltra Mosquera islet is located in the middle of Baltra island and North Seymour, and it is the perfect place to see the sea lions behavior, other species as the gulls and Sally light-foot crabs can also be found here.
+AM: Mosquera PM: Baltra Mosquera islet is located in the middle of Baltra island and North Seymour, and it is the perfect place to see the sea lions behavior, other species as the gulls and Sally light-foot crabs can also be found here.
 This is the last visit on board the Endemic cruise before heading the Baltra airport.
 Wildlife you might see today: Gulls, sea lions, rays and sea turtles.

 Itinerary E - North & South Islands